Thursday, 24 April 2025

 What’s next for Apple’s AI?

 Apple is expected to unveil more about its AI initiatives at the WWDC 2024 conference.
-Reports hint at a potential partnership with OpenAI to incorporate ChatGPT features into the iPhone or a with multiple partners to embed generative AI into iOS 18.
+Reports hint at a potential partnership with OpenAI to incorporate ChatGPT features into the iPhone or a collaboration with multiple partners to embed generative AI into iOS 18.

 These developments illustrate Apple’s dedication to innovation and its commitment to staying at the forefront of technological advancements by incorporating generative AI into Siri and beyond.